Table of Content

 BUILDING MATTER DEVICES THAT WORK WITH ALEXA

-There currently exists an incredible momentum of opportunities for Smart home device makers to develop Matter devices that connect with Alexa’s enabled products.
-Amazon recently announced Matter-related updates during Alexa Live 2022, such as the API for credentials that will ease the setup of Matter devices as well as the cloud-based API for Multi-Admin that allows connecting Matter admins to Matter devices through the Alexa Ambient Home Dev Kit.
+Amazon announced updates last year (2022), such as the API for credentials that will ease the setup of Matter devices, as well as the cloud-based API for Multi-Admin that allows connecting Matter admins to Matter devices through the Alexa Ambient Home Dev Kit.

 The ACK SDK will provide a Frustration-Free Setup (FFS)—an effortless setup for Matter devices—allowing consumers to add Matter-compliant devices to the network automatically through Alexa.